mkoeppe/sage-coup-2024-10/README.md

 - engage in steps that affirm the principles of a healthy open source community and of good governance;
 - appoint a new CoCC that operates on these well understood principles.

-Meanwhile, my work on Sage continues: I have created a fork https://github.com/passagemath/passagemath, which is dedicated to developing pip-installable packages, a Pyodide port for serverless deployment with Javascript, and a native Windows port.
+Meanwhile, my work on Sage continues: In response to the illegitimate exclusion, I have created a fork https://github.com/passagemath/passagemath, which is dedicated to developing pip-installable packages, a Pyodide port for serverless deployment with Javascript, and a native Windows port --- and to re-building a professional community from scratch.

 ## The suspension notice, commented